Skiing, Snowboarding & Tubing in Connecticut

 Connecticut’s ideal location in southern New England makes it a great weekend or one-day winter ski trip destination, especially for families and beginners learning to ski.
 Indeed, Connecticut takes its snow seriously and lets no winter weather go to waste; a little known fact, snow making was actually invented in Connecticut at Mohawk!

-Within Connecticut, winter warriors can find four areas for skiers and snowboarders as well as two destinations that cater to those who prefer cross country skiing.
+Within Connecticut, winter warriors can find five areas for skiers and snowboarders as well as two destinations that cater to those who prefer cross country skiing.
 Each locale is within reasonable driving distance for residents traveling from Pennsylvania, the Tri-State area (New York, New Jersey, Connecticut) and Massachusetts.

 “Connecticut is a great destination for skiers of all levels, which is why we attract many families comprising of different age groups,” said Randy Fiveash, Tourism Director of the Connecticut Office of Tourism.
 “Our ski destinations are conveniently located in areas that are short drives from great historical and cultural attractions, as well as high-end boutique-style shopping, fine dining and live entertainment for continued activities off the slopes.”